About the ASEAN-UK SAGE Programme

 Focus areas

-• Producing Rapid Evidence Reviews (RERs) and regional studies to inform policy and programme design.
+Developing country scans that map EdTech use and challenges across ASEAN member states and producing Rapid Evidence Reviews (RERs) and regional studies to inform policy and programme design, including:

-• Conducted a regional EdTech landscape analysis, interviewing 6 funders and 20 providers from across Southeast Asia.
-This led to a webinar launch, inviting policymakers and EdTech providers to have a discussion on what an equitable and inclusive future in the education sector could look like in a digital world.
+Conducting a regional EdTech landscape analysis, interviewing six funders and 20 providers from across Southeast Asia.
+This led to a webinar launch, inviting policymakers and EdTech providers to discuss what an equitable and inclusive future in the education sector could look like in a digital world.

 Evidence and research